mbajur/teambox/README.md

 # Teambox
 ## Collaboration just got better

+> [!NOTE]
+> This project is abandoned since 2011.
+For more up-to-date fork, visit https://github.com/mbajur/teambox

 [Teambox is collaboration and  project management software][teambox] built on Ruby on Rails.

 Teambox workflow is project-centered; with each project visible only to the people invited to it.